 Third Party Risk Management (TPRM) program, governed by Information Security Office, is an initiative to reduce the risk to Institutional data and computing resources from outside parties and service providers.
 Information Security Office collaborates with Privacy, Office of General Counsel and Operations Departments to protect computing resources and digital intellectual property at the University.
 Drexel University relies on outside third-party service providers and cloud-based vendors for providing various services where service providers process or hold Institutional Data.
 Though Drexel University is committed to protect its data resources, it must ensure that third party service providers have appropriate controls to minimize the risk of data breach from unauthorized access or data loss.

-All university departments engaging third-party service providers for any computing services for storing, processing, or transmitting of Institutional data are required to contact Information Security Office at email@example.com to begin the security assessment.
+Per INFORMATION SECURITY REQUIREMENTS FOR INSTITUTIONAL INFORMATION HELD BY THIRD PARTIES all university departments engaging third-party service providers for any computing services for storing, processing, or transmitting of Institutional data are required to contact Information Security Office at email@example.com to begin the security assessment.
 The process begins with the requester completing an initial "Vendor Information Gathering" form providing details about the services provided by the vendor.
 The Information Security Office (ISO) reviews the form and determines if a comprehensive security assessment will be required.

 A comprehensive security assessment involves the vendor completing a security questionnaire, known as the Higher Education Community Vendor Assessment Toolkit, or HECVAT.
 This is the standard questionnaire used by higher education institutions to measure vendor risk and understand what security controls are in place to protect the Institutional data.
 To learn more about the HECVAT questionnaire, please visit the HECVAT page.
 To see if a solution provider has completed a HECVAT, please visit the HECVAT Community Broker Index.